 Many filter manufacturers will define the expected pressure loss and dirt holding capacity using curves related to pressure and flow.
 Therefore, particle-removal filters should be selected based on acceptable pressure drop and pipe-connection size.

 A typical pressure drop through such filters would be between 1 and 5 psig.
-Therefore, a filter with a larger body size will produce less initial pressure loss and provide longer operating life than a smaller size filter with the same removal ratings.
+Therefore, a larger body size filter will produce less initial pressure loss and provide longer operating life than a smaller filter with the same removal ratings.

 Most point-of-use filters claim to remove condensed water, typically via a cyclone separator at their inlet end.
 However, the water-removal efficiency of such filters is very dependent on the incoming air velocity.
 Therefore, these filters must match the intended airflow, rather than the acceptable pressure drop.